BIMI - Aviation Ministries

 For over 40 years BIMI missionaries have been using aircraft as a valuable tool to aid in evangelizing isolated peoples and to establish indigenous churches.
-From Africa to Central America, from the islands of the Caribbean to remote villages in the far north of Alaska and Canada, BIMI missionary pilots have used their skills and aircraft to transport themselves, fellow missionaries and nationals to serve often forgotten people.
-They have not only proclaimed the Good News of salvation through faith in Christ Jesus but also have transported disaster relief, Christian literature, medical teams, and served as a supply line for the missionaries and nationals living in the tribal villages.
+From Africa to Central America, from the Islands of the Caribbean to remote villages in the far north of Alaska and Canada, BIMI missionary pilots have used their skills and aircraft to transport themselves, fellow missionaries, and nationals to serve often forgotten people.
+They have proclaimed the Good News of salvation through faith in Christ Jesus but also have transported disaster relief, Christian literature, medical teams, and they have served as a supply line for the missionaries and nationals living in the tribal villages.

 It is unbelievable that there are still groups of people living in areas so remote that they are practically cut off from civilization and the Gospel.
-The LORD surely must have had them in mind when HE spoke of being “a witness to the uttermost.”
-HE has so graciously provided the airplane as one of the tools to help us reach these people for which HE died.
-BIMI Aviation Ministries has provided an outreach to peoples living in remote areas, such as the Maquiticare Indians and the villages of Togo, West Africa.
+The LORD surely must have had them in mind when HE spoke of being a witness unto the uttermost.
+HE has so graciously provided the airplane as one of the tools to help us reach these people for whom HE died.

 At BIMI we recognize there are good aviation organizations that exist to provide “air taxi” service for the missionaries serving in places beyond the reach of conventional means of transportation.
 We thank God for them and have benefited greatly from their service.
 BIMI Aviation Ministries does not intend to compete with these organizations.
 Our objectives are evangelism and the establishment of indigenous churches.
 Because the ministry of the Word is the first calling of our aviation personnel, they can partner effectively with the national evangelists, church planters and other BIMI missionaries in the preaching ministry.
 At times the pilot’s ministry is one of assistance.
 At other times he is directly involved in the matter of preaching and teaching with the results being souls saved and national churches established.